Gemini VS Coinbase: Crypto Exchange Comparison

 - You can complete an exchange instantaneously

-- Two-factor authentication for any withdrawal plus offline storage
+- Two-factor authentication for any withdrawals plus cold storage

 - Customer service offers support via email, phone, and chatbox